-SfA is more than just a reading programme.
-It promotes cooperative learning behaviours and positively supports engagement through whole team points and cheers
+It is more than just reading and writing we embed effective cooperative learning behaviours and positively support and celebrate pupil engagement.

-In Foundation Stage, our children learn Phonics and early reading skills through the SfA programme.
+In Foundation Stage, our children learn Phonics and early reading skills.
 Children in years 1-6 have an English lesson each day that allows for extensive practice of reading and thinking skills, as well as providing time for effective writing.

 To ensure that pupils progress in line with their ability:-